 A later version of the King Edward’s Horse headdress badge known as the second pattern has a rounded King’s Crown (KK 1507).
 The War Office sealed the second pattern King Edward’s Horse headdress badge as Pattern Number 8676/1916

-The badge shown in Figure 344 is an Officers version, die-cast in bronze with east-west blades and was worn as part of Officers Service Dress.
+The badge shown in Figure 314 is an Officers version, die-cast in bronze with east-west blades and was worn as part of Officers Service Dress.
 Bronzed versions of the die-struck gilding metal version of the headdress badge fitted with a slider are also known where a bronze finish has been applied to the front of the badge only.
 This is likely to be a field conversion for an Other Rank commissioned in the field.

-Figure 344: Front and rear views of a genuine second pattern King Edward’s Horse Officer’s headdress badge in bronze with a rounded King’s Crown (KK 1507) and east-west blades showing service wear to edges of the blades circa 1916-24.
+Figure 314: Front and rear views of a genuine second pattern King Edward’s Horse Officer’s headdress badge (KK 1507) in bronze with a King’s Crown and east-west blades showing service wear to edges of the blades circa 1916-24.

 Examination of the group photograph of King Edward’s Horse Officers shown in Figure 315 shows that both bronze and gilding metal headdress badges (KK 1507 likely) were worn.

 Figure 315: A group of King Edward’s Horse Officers at camp near Salisbury Plain in 1914 wearing both bronze and gilding metal headdress badges (Peter Nemaric collection).